ActiveLogin/ActiveLogin.Identity/README.md

 ##### Exceptions to the definition

-There is one issue though, in reality Skatteverket themselfes does not follow either the definition in law or the definition on their own website.
+There is one issue though, in reality Skatteverket themselves does not follow either the definition in law or the definition on their own website.
 When we looked into the dataset of [official testdata](https://skatteverket.entryscape.net/store/9/resource/164) we noticed three specific issues:

 - There are cases when the month part (YY*MM*DD-IIIC) is set to 00
 - There are cases when the day part (YYMM*DD*-IIIC) is set to 60 (Day would equal: 00)
-- There are cases when the day part (YYMM*DD*-IIIC) is set to 91 (Day would equal: 31) in a month that only have 30 days
+- There are cases when the day part (YYMM*DD*-IIIC) is set to 89, 90 and 91 (Day would equal: 29, 30, 31) in a months where those dates do not exists.
+I.e. 29 and 30 in february (non leap year), 30 in february (leap year) and 31 in months that only have 30 days.

-When we asked Skatteverket explicitly about this distinction between law/definition and reality we were given this expanation:
+When we asked Skatteverket explicitly about this distinction between law/definition and reality we were given this explanation:

 "A coordination can be issued even when the data (Date of birth) can not be confirmed.
 In this case, 00 might appear both for month and for day."